abednarz210/Tableau_CitiBike/README.md

 ![image](resourcesTableau/Population%20and%20Ridership.png)

-### Poulation
+### Population

 ## Considerations

 * Population Density and ridership beginning at Hoboken Terminal at Hudson St. and Hudson Place continue to out perform by mileage.

 * Peak hours for both member and casual riders continue to be between the hours of 5 to 7 pm.
 Increase resources to increase rider membership versus casual trips at lower perfroming station.

 ### Ridership
 ![image](resourcesTableau/Ridership%20by%20Station.png)